Supply Chain Manager for Clinical Trial medications

 AstraZeneca is a major international healthcare business engaged in the research, development, manufacture and marketing of prescription pharmaceuticals and the supply of healthcare services.
 AstraZeneca is proud to offer a unique workplace culture that inspires innovation and collaboration.
 Co-workers are empowered to express diverse perspectives - and are made to feel valued, energized and rewarded for their ideas and creativity.

-We have an exciting opportunity for talented Supply Chain Managers to join our Clinical Study Supply Chain team in Gothenburg, Sweden.
-This is a key role within our Clinical Manufacturing and Supply teams, and we make sure clinical trial medications are available at the right quality, in the right quantity at the right time for every patient taking part in AstraZeneca's trials all over the world.
-Our goal is to never miss a patient.
+We have an exciting opportunity for talented Supply Chain Managers to join AstraZenecas Clinical Study Supply Chain team in Gothenburg, Sweden.
+This is a key role within their Clinical Manufacturing and Supply teams, and they make sure clinical trial medications are available at the right quality, in the right quantity at the right time for every patient taking part in AstraZeneca's trials all over the world.
+Their goal is to never miss a patient.

-In Pharmaceutical Technology and Development (PT&D) we are the bridge which turns forward-thinking science into actual medicines that help millions of people around the world.
-We work across the entire value chain, crafting and delivering active ingredients, formulations and devices required to support new medicines - from supplies for use in early toxicology studies and clinical trials to developing the technology to ensure drugs can be scaled up for commercial manufacture.

 In this role you will project manage the design, plan, and set-up of the study supply chain to ensure on time delivery of clinical supplies.
 You will also lead a cross-functional team enabling continuous dialogue with both internal and external partners on study design requirements and associated changes which may impact the supply chain elements of the study.